 About Seamus Heaney

 Seamus Justin Heaney was born in 1939 and died in 2013.
-He was an Irish poet, playwright and translator.
+He was an Irish poet, playwright, and translator.
 During his lifetime, he was an important figure in poetry and it is believed to be one of the best Irish poets of all times.
 Robert Lowell said he was “the most important Irish poet since Yeats”.
 Seamus Heaney received several awards, including the Geoffrey Faber Memorial Prize (1968), the E. M. Foster award (1975), the PEN Translation Prize (1985), the Nobel Prize in Literature (1995), the Golden Wreath of Poetry, the T. S. Eliot prize, among others.
 From 1981 to 2006, Seamus Heaney lived part-time in the United States.
-He worked as a professor and was a “Poet in Residence” in Harvard University.
+He worked as a professor and was a “Poet in Residence” at Harvard University.
 One of his most well-known works is “Death of a Naturalist”.
 “Death of a Naturalist” was issued in 1966 and was Heaney’s first major published collection.
 The book won several awards, including the Gregory Award and the Geoffrey Faber Memorial Prize, and consists of 34 short poems.
 “Death of a Naturalist” depicts childhood memories, family relations, and rural life.
 His very well-known poem “Digging” is featured in this collection.